-MOA 241 Medical Records (3 CR)
+MOA 241 Principles of Medical Coding and Billing (3 CR)

 Study principles and practices in health information management as it relates to documentation for medical billing.
 Introduction to ICD and CPT coding, private insurance, and government program claim processing, legal and healthcare finance issues, HIPAA and release of information guidelines are emphasized.